ArunPrasanth-R/iOS-swift-learning-guide/AccessControl/AccessControl.md

 | `internal`  | Same module                        | N/A                                     |
 | `fileprivate` | Same source file                 | N/A                                     |
 | `private`   | Same type / extension              | N/A                                     |

+## Conclusion
+Access control forms a cornerstone of Swift, enabling precise control over code visibility and modification.
+Selecting appropriate levels from  __private for encapsulation__ to __open for extensibility__ promotes secure, modular, and maintainable architectures.